Bio

 LINCOLN ELLIOTT

-As a writer and composer, Lincoln has most recently worked on an upcoming web series Flat-Packed (Galactic Salmon), as head writer, co-producer, series regular, and composed and recorded an original song for the show.
-Lincoln has also penned an original research-based experimental musical song-cycle, Share-House.
-He has also worked as a script/story editor and musical consultant on a variety of projects, including new musical Wørk of Art (Jesse Layt/Little Triangle) and upcoming feature film Whatever This Is (Ellis Dolan).
+As a writer and composer, Lincoln is working on several upcoming web series: Maarte (Splice Productions) as script/story editor, and co-producer; and Flat-Packed (Galactic Salmon) as head writer, co-producer, series regular, and composer.
+Lincoln has also penned an original research-based experimental musical song-cycle, Share-House, and has worked as a consultant on a variety of projects, including new musical Wørk of Art (Jesse Layt/Little Triangle) and upcoming feature film Whatever This Is (Ellis Dolan).

 Lincoln has provided voices for animated web series The Great Gibbons (Cade Collins), comedy podcast Vote 1 Jules Young (Brayden Palmer), and various audiobooks for Penguin Random House, including At the Going Down of the Sun and Live For Me.
 He has also performed lead roles in his debut feature film, The Choice (Goran 'Tiny' Srejic) as well as several short films.

 When Lincoln isn’t performing, he’s busy researching contemporary Australian musical theatre.
-He also spends a lot of time writing and workshopping new work.
 Watch this space!